 of the residents here are college educated seniors, mixed with other

 age groups.
 For these and other reasons, NeighborhoodScout identifies

 this neighborhood as a top-notch place to consider if you are thinking

 In addition to being an excellent choice for active retirees, this

 neighborhood is also a very good choice for families with school-aged children.

 Notable & Unique: Occupations

-Furthermore, the Echo / Browns Crossroad neighborhood stands out nationally for having
+or fishers.
+But the Echo / Browns Crossroad neighborhood truly stands

 Notable & Unique: Real Estate